arslanov-artur/career-compare/README.md

 1. Tests for calculations/mappers (that's the core functionality of this app)
 2. Modals for Level detail works fine, but I would make it more smoother (to improve UX)

+## Additional

+I added agency logos from internet, just to make it look better